 Graduates from Arts, Humanities and Social Sciences have excelled in a vast array of diverse careers, both locally and internationally.
-Our alumni are part of a vibrant community who can provide inspiration and guidance to our current students to discover their future career path.
+Our alumni are part of a vibrant community who can provide inspiration and guidance to help our current students discover their future career path.
+Alumni Anthologies is a collection of stories from past students about their experiences from university and beyond.

 Staying connected with AHSS